Show trial: Yugoslavia

-In 1946, Draža Mihailović and a number of other prominent figures of the Chetnik movement during World War II were tried for high treason and war crimes committed during WWII.
+In 1946, Draža Mihailović and other prominent figures of the Chetnik movement during World War II were tried for high treason and war crimes committed during WWII.
 The trial opened in the presence of about 60 foreign journalists.
-Mihailović and ten others were sentenced to death by a firing squad (two in absentia); the others in the process were convicted to penalties ranging from 18 months to 20 years in prison.
+Mihailović and ten others (two in absentia) were sentenced to death by a firing squad; the others were convicted of penalties ranging from 18 months to 20 years in prison.
 In 2015, a Serbian court invalidated Mihailović's conviction.
 The court held that it had been a Communist political show trial that was controlled by the government.
 The court concluded that Mihailović had not received a fair trial.
 Mihailović was, therefore, fully rehabilitated.

+During 1946–1949, several well-publicized show trials were held in the People's Republic of Slovenia.
+First was the Nagode Trial in which 32 non-communist intellectuals were tried as spies, three of them sentenced to death.
+Second was a series of so-called Dachau trials in which 37 members of the Communist Party were sentenced, 15 of them to death.
+In the 1940s, highly publicized show trials were employed against many real or alleged collaborators, and people with pro-Bulgarian views, who were sentenced to death for national treason, in the People's Republic of Macedonia.

 Hungary

 Stalin's NKVD emissary coordinated with Hungarian General Secretary Mátyás Rákosi and his ÁVH head the way the show trial of Hungarian Minister of Interior László Rajk should go, and he was later executed.